INESCTEC/predico-collabforecast/api/README.md

 docker compose -f docker-compose.dev.yml up -d
 ```

-#### Run the REST API:
+### Run using built-in Django server:

 Once your DB is up, you can debug locally by just by uncommenting the following lines in the `manage.py` file:

 ```python api/manage.py
 from dotenv import load_dotenv